yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-faq.md

 Enterprise Support is included in the base price for paid clusters.
 Refer to the [Yugabyte Cloud Support Services Terms and Conditions](https://www.yugabyte.com/yugabyte-cloud-support-services-terms-and-conditions/).

-Free and paid cluster customers can also use the [YugabyteDB Community Slack Channel](https://yugabyte-db.slack.com/).
+Free and paid cluster customers can also use the [YugabyteDB Slack community](https://yugabyte-db.slack.com/).

 ### Where can I find the support policy and Service Level Agreement (SLA) for Yugabyte Cloud?